replicatedhq/help-center/content/docs/kb/developer-resources/local-testing.md

 ---

 Once you have written some YAML describing your application, you’ll need to begin actually testing the application on a test server.
-You can do so by setting up a vagrant machine or by starting a virtual machine in your favorite IaaS (recommended).
+You can do so by setting up a Vagrant machine or by starting a virtual machine in your preferred cloud provider.

 The process for testing a Replicated application requires a bit of iteration.
 The key components are: